Front Page Sports: Ski Racing

 Front Page Sports: Ski Racing is a 1997 video game from Dynamix.
+The game was later repackaged by publisher Sierra Sports as simply Ski Racing.
+It was followed by Skiing, 1999 Edition.

 Gameplay

 The player is treated to videos of Picabo Street explaining the best and easiest way to make it down the hill alive.

 The player is given choices of five different kinds of racing: Slalom, Giant Slalom, Super-G, Downhill and All-Around.
 In these the player can control the difficulty of the courses by changing the weather and the snow conditions.
 In addition there are six choices of courses to ski on: Whistler, Aspen Mountain, Vail, Mt.
 Bachelor, Val d'lsere and Garmisch.